 DefinitionsGender identity refers to a person’s innate, deeply felt sense of gender.
 It may or may not correspond to the sex listed on the person’s birth certificate.

 Gender expression refers to external characteristics and behaviors such as dress, grooming and mannerisms that are socially identified with a particular gender.

 Transgender is an umbrella term for people whose sense of themselves as male or female differs from that associated with their birth sex.

 Transsexuals are transgender people who live or wish to live full time as members of the gender opposite to their birth sex.
 They may have medical treatment to make their bodies congruent with that sex.

-Some employees “are concerned with the bathroom,” says Jillian Weiss, a transgender woman and associate professor of law and society at Ramapo College of New Jersey and principal of a transgender consulting firm.
-“The transgender person has the right to use restrooms that are consistent with their gender identity or expression.”
+Some employees "are concerned with the bathroom," says Weiss.
+"The transgender person has the right to use restrooms that are consistent with their gender identity or expression."